Saigon Central Post Office

 A Typical Colonial French Building

-Saigon Central Post Office is way beyond being a post office as it is also a historic building that has witnessed many life-changing events in the past and played an important role in the connection between Vietnam and the remaining two countries in Indochina, Cambodia and Laos, under the French colonialism.
+The Saigon Central Post Office transcends its original function as a mail distribution center; it is a historic monument that has witnessed significant events in Vietnam's past.
+It has played an essential role in the connectivity between Vietnam and its neighboring countries, Cambodia and Laos, during the French colonial era.

 Photo by @ayafukumott